KevinJump/uSync/readme.txt

  \__,_//____/\__, /_/ /_/\___/
 ----------- /____/ --- 8.x ------

-Thanks for trying out uSync 8.0 beta #H5YR
+Welcome to uSync 8 for Umbraco 8

+I be not for Umbraco 7 :

+  uSync 8 works only on Umbraco 8.x - if you have just installed it on a Umbraco 7.x, you should uninstall now and go get a v4.x version.

-Note : uSync 8 - is not just an upgrade of uSync.
+uSync 8 - is not just an upgrade of uSync

  uSync deals with some fairly base stuff inside Umbraco and when Umbraco changes uSync has to change too.

-We have taken this opertunity to clean up some of the code in uSync - which means almost everything has changed .
+ We have taken this opportunity to clean up some of the code in uSync - which means underneath almost everything has changed, but we think this means we are more stable and changes should be more reliable.

-As a result this beta is likely to be a little less stable then v4 of uSync, but as we iron out issues and work towards a release we think we get an even more stable uSync then before.
+ Operationally it's very similar to uSync 4.x, but the files are not 100% compatible so you can't upgrade a Umbraco 7 site to Umbraco 8 with uSync (for now).

+ The action file is gone, now when you delete or rename something we create overwrite the uSync file for that item with one telling us it was a delete/rename. this makes deployment much nicer - and less likely to break.

-Feedback and Join id : https://github.com/KevinJump/uSync8
+Feedback and Join in: https://github.com/KevinJump/uSync8